onkz/mScraper/README.md

 * Automatic installation script for Windows hosts.
 * Automatic installation script for Debian/Ubuntu.
 * Ability to store mScraper output into text files.
-* Ability to output only song cover artwork with "--cover".